-- To facilitate a secondary market for existing owners of stocks and bonds to find others who are willing to buy their securities.
-The secondary market makes the primary market more successful because it gives investors more confidence that they will be able to find someone to buy the stocks and bonds they want to sell, which creates a source of liquidity, generally demanding lower risk premiums as a result.
+Secondly, capital markets facilitate a secondary market for existing owners of stocks and bonds to find others who are willing to buy their securities.
+The secondary market makes the primary market more successful because it gives investors more confidence that they will be able to find someone to buy the stocks and bonds they want to sell, which creates a source of liquidity, or easy access to cash.

-- To assist those who wish to outsource the job of investing their capital so the client can focus on his or her primary career or activity.
+Lastly, capital markets provide a way for ordinary people to outsource their investment decisions so they can instead focus on their primary career or activity.
 Capital markets create the opportunity for institutions and individuals to invest on someone's behalf—for a fee.
 This is sometimes done through a broker-dealer.
 Increasingly, this is done through a firm that is a registered investment advisor which is bound by a fiduciary duty to put the interests of clients above the interests of the firm, including registered investment advisors that are primarily asset management companies.
-That way, if you are a high earning, successful individual such as a software developer or a doctor, you can pay someone else to handle your portfolio as you focus on generating more money, not reading 10-K filings or mutual fund prospectuses.
-As a Managing Director of Kennon-Green & Co., the asset management group through which I will manage my family's capital and the money of wealthy and affluent private clients who want to invest alongside us once it opens its doors later this year, this is where I will be spending what I expect to be the remainder of my career.
+Whoever you hire to manage your money, the point is that you can pay someone else to handle your portfolio so you can spend more time generating income, not reading 10-K filings or mutual fund prospectuses.

 The Ask and the Bid

-The stock price fluctuations— stocks becoming overvalued or stocks becoming undervalued—arise on the secondary market.
-That is, once a company has raised capital from investors, it is those investors, or owners, buying and selling among themselves based upon a number of relevant factors that determines the current market value of a trade.
+The stock price fluctuations—when stocks become overvalued or undervalued—arise in the secondary market.
+Once a company has raised capital from investors, it is those investors, or partial owners, buying and selling among themselves that determine the current market value of a trade.

-The potential buyers announce a price at which they would be willing to pay, known as the Bid.
-The potential sellers announce a price at which they would be willing to sell, known as the Ask.
-A market maker in the middle works to create liquidity in the market by helping facilitate trades between the two parties.
+The potential buyers announce a price at which they would be willing to pay, known as the "bid."
+The potential sellers announce a price at which they would be willing to sell, known as the "ask."
+A market maker in the middle works to create liquidity by facilitating trades between the two parties.

 Put simply, the ask and bid determine stock price.
-When a buyer and seller come together, a trade is executed at the price at which the trade occurred becomes the quoted market value you see splashed across television ticker tapes, Internet financial portals, and brokerage account pages.
+When a buyer and seller come together, a trade is executed, and the price at which the trade occurred becomes the quoted market value.
+That's the number you see splashed across television ticker tapes, internet financial portals, and brokerage account pages.

 EMH is not a universally accepted theory, and it's actually highly controversial in some investing circles.
 On the other side of the theoretic spectrum, you'll find Intrinsic Value Theory.
 This theory states that companies trade for more or less than they are worth all the time.
-That real value — something Benjamin Graham called "intrinsic value" — is the net present value of the owner earnings; the cash that can be extracted from the enterprise from now until the end of time if you could never sell it and had to hold forever based on the actual productive capacity of the business itself.
+The company's real value, something Benjamin Graham called "intrinsic value," is the net present value of the owner earnings—the cash that can be extracted from the enterprise from now until the end of time, based on the actual productive capacity of the business itself.
 In other words, how much money is the company making, and how long can it continue making that amount?